kasriniv/openshiftv3-ops-workshop/3scale/3scaleOnPremInstall.md

 ----END PV creation---------

-<p>Step 3: Create a new project either via the openshift console or using the oc cli
+Step 3: Create a new project either via the openshift console or using the oc cli

-<p>oc login (developer account will suffice, dont need admin)
+oc login (developer account will suffice, dont need admin)
 <p>oc new-project <project_name> say 3scaleamp

 <p>Step 4: Create a new app with the AMP template